docker/docs/content/compose/compose-file/build.md

 When Compose is confronted with both a `build` subsection for a service and an `image` attribute.
 It follows the rules defined by the [`pull_policy`](05-services.md#pull_policy) attribute.

-If `pull_policy` is missing in the service definition, Compose attempts to pull the image first and then builds from source if the image isn't found in the registry or platform cache.
+If `pull_policy` is missing from the service definition, Compose attempts to pull the image first and then builds from source if the image isn't found in the registry or platform cache.

 ## Publishing built images